Sir, I deleted the document!

 This happened yesterday.
 I was supposed to deliver one important document at the end of the day yesterday and at the end of the day I was ready with the document.
 I saved the document on a shared network drive so that my manager can take a look at it and edit it if necessary.
-Manager reviewed the document and he, quite painstakingly, replaced many screenshots with the latest ones and saved the document in the same place in the network drive.
+The manager reviewed the document and he, quite painstakingly, replaced many screenshots with the latest ones and saved the document in the same place in the network drive.

-I further formatted and edited the document so that everything is perfect, and then I tried to replace the old copy which was lying in my desktop with the latest one in the shared drive, and then deleted the copy from the shared drive over the network.
+I further formatted and edited the document so that everything is perfect, and then I tried to replace the old copy which was lying on my desktop with the latest one in the shared drive, and then deleted the copy from the shared drive over the network.

 I sent an SOS message to my manager.
 He came running.
 I told him about my brilliant plan to replace the old document with the latest one without even saving it and how I ended up losing it.
 We called the network admin guys to check the recycle bin of the shared drive.
 But they told since it was deleted over the network, the file cannot be retrieved.
-The document is really gone!!
+The document was really gone!!

 Today morning, first thing at work, I opened the network drive and in my anger and frustration, I deleted the old copy which I retrieved in the place of the latest.
-My manager was not in office, and I was in no mood to re-do the document.
+My manager was not in the office, and I was in no mood to re-do the document.
 At 10:30 am my manager came.
 He was in a buoyant mood.
 He came to my desk and told, “You know what, I sat all night and finished the document.
 Today you can deliver it”.
-I was like, “wow, cool”.
+I was like, “Wow, cool”.
 Then I asked him where he saved the document, and he replied, “Same place, man, in the network drive”!!
 I slumped back into my chair.
 I didn’t know what to tell him.
 I had just deleted the document again!!

 I didn’t have the courage to tell him I deleted it again.
 Instead, I told him, “Oh, nice, I will mail it to the US people”.
 As you read this, I’m working on the document.